liquidprompt/liquidprompt/docs/theme.rst

 Liquid Prompt has a strong data and theming engine, allowing it to be extremely flexible and customizable.

-The :doc:`theme/default` has a templating engine (previously called "themes" in Liquid Prompt version 1), that allows for custom prompt ordering in the default theme.

-If you just want to change icons and/or colors, you can just rely on "presets", which are just regular configuration files.
+There are multiple methods of customizing your prompt that are easy to get confused.
+These are:

+* Presets: a preset is simply an example config file.
+Parts or all of a preset can be copied to your own config file, or you can source the presets inside your config file, letting you combine, extend, or override any of the configuration options.
+If you just want to change icons and/or colors, presets are a good starting place.
+See ``contrib/presets`` for examples.
   Presets can generally be combined, and some themes may use —or be compatible with— different presets.
 See :doc:`config`.

-Liquid Prompt ships with some :doc:`theme/included` other than the default as well.
+* Themes: a theme is a set of shell functions that control everything about prompt generation.
+Liquid Prompt ships with a theme named ``default`` enabled by default, as well as a few more (see :doc:`theme/included`).
+This is a layer beyond simple configuration options.
+You can write your own themes, but this is complicated and generally not necessary to make the modifications most users want to make.
+* Templates: a template (previously called "themes" in Liquid Prompt version 1) is specific to the :doc:`theme/default`, allowing for a user to re-order the sections of the default theme.
+This gives more control than just the configuration options can give, but is much simpler to do than writing a full theme.

 See the `Liquid Prompt Theme List`_ on the wiki for user created themes.